megolla/S6/README.md

-[iPadYou](http://ipadyou.de/) - Flexible HTML/CSS Presentations
+[S6](http://ipadyou.de/) - Flexible HTML/CSS Presentations
 ================================

-What is the purpose of iPadYou
+What is the purpose of S6
 ---------------------------------------
 * Easily create html/css presentation that can be seen at almost all devices, that can display modern HTML5, CSS and jQuery
 * It uses [jQuery](http://jquery.com/) to slice and dice